This is Dahesh Speaking to You

 Dahesh of Today

 How does Dahesh live today?
 What does he do?
 How does he spend his time?
 He tells you: “just like other people.
-I spend my time greeting friends and Daheshists, reading and writing, visiting friends, and quite often, accompanying my niece to the movies.”
+I spend my time greeting friends and Daheshists, reading and writing, visiting friends, and quite often, accompanying my niece to the moves.”
 Your amazement peaks when he invites you to visit his library passing through from one reception area to another, as if being in one of the palaces of A Thousand and One Nights, full of artistic masterpieces and a refined taste in décor.
 He directs you to his library where the books are distributed all over his large home: “I have 40,000 volumes of French, English, and Arabic books.
 I also have 600 different collections of old and current, local and foreign magazines and newspapers.
 Many volumes are complete collections of all issues since the first issue published.
 I also have a contract with 300 European and American bookstores to provide me with the latest and pricey books…the price of this book is 5,000 L.L..”
 He pulls the book from a cabinet and looks through it with admiration and happiness.
 “This collection is that of Sukarno [President of Indonesia].
 I have acquired this encyclopedia with a great deal of difficulty after I had declared in newspapers my intention to buy it and because public libraries do not posses such collections…you’ll find in my library whatever books and magazines that you need.”

 If you ask Dr. Dahesh how he provides for his living, he would answer you: “from the proceeds of the books that I have published.”